 What is UBCon?

-UBCon is UB SARPA and UB Anime’s annual convention hosted on the University at Buffalo North Campus.
+UBCon is UB SARPA, UB Anime and UB Cosplay’s annual convention hosted on the University at Buffalo North Campus.
 The convention started as a gaming and anime convention, but has expanded to encompass most other fandoms as well.

 When is UBCon?

-UBCon is typically held during the month of April, this year it will be April 28-30th.
+UBCon is typically held during the month of April, this year however, it will be March 8-10.

 Where is UBCon?

 UBCon is located on the University at Buffalo North Campus, centrally in the Student Union